 Baiul’s name was listed as participating in a press release to the media that’s used for TV listings after she backed out of the performances.
 However, both the network and Disson Skating deny promoting her appearance on the shows.

 The 36-year-old Ukrainian figure skater won a gold medal in the 1994 Winter Games.
-So far, she is the only skater to win gold representing her country at the Olympics.
+She is so far the only skater from her country to win gold at the Olympics.

 At Large Senior Editor, Temple University graduate, Philadelphia resident and avid sports fan.